 Scott Russell Sanders

-See the News link to learn about Scott's two new books coming out in fall 2016 and 2017.
+See the News link to learn about Scott's two new books coming out in fall 2016 and spring 2017.
+Here's the catalog copy for Dancing in Dreamtime.

 Scott's new novel, Divine Animal, is available free as an e-book, and for sale in a print edition.
 See below for details.